 - BMI (Body Mass Index): a measure of your fat based on your weight in relation to your height

 - Muscle Mass: your lean body mass, or how much of your body weight is made up of muscle instead of fat

 - Bone Mass: the weight of your bones in your body

 - Water mass: the amount of fluid in your body

 - Fat mass: how much of your body is made up of fat

 - Steps taken: how many steps you’ve taken that day.
-You can receive this information if you’re also wearing a Nokia fitness watch like the Nokia Steel HR
+You can receive this information if you’re also wearing a Withings/Nokia fitness watch like the Withings Steel HR

 - Heart rate: the scale will take your heart rate simply by you standing on the scale